We don’t support this browser anymore.

 Process and Portfolio Construction

-The managers spend a lot of time understanding a company's management team to ensure it's run prudently.
-They also analyse long-term trends that companies could benefit from such as financial inclusion, government reform and demographics.
+The managers spend a lot of time understanding a company's management team to ensure the company is run prudently.
+They also analyse domestic trends, such as demographic change or government reform, that could benefit companies in the long run.

-To help generate new ideas, the managers use a wide range of sources.
-Quantitative screens provide a daily feed of company information and performance.
-They also use external analysts and have regular conversations with members of Jupiter's global emerging markets and Asia team.
-Initial public offerings (companies that sell their shares to investors for the first time) have been popular in India in recent years and provide a good pipeline of potential opportunities for the managers to analyse.
+They use a wide range of sources to help them generate ideas.
+Quantitative screens provide a regular feed of company information and share price performance.
+They also use external analysts to better understand a company’s position within the market.
+Initial public offerings (companies that sell their shares to investors for the first time) have been plentiful in India recently, providing an additional pipeline of potential opportunities for the managers to explore.
+That said, the managers find the IPO market a difficult area to add value, so don’t invest in new listings very often.

-This results in a final portfolio of around 60-80 companies with the managers finding most opportunities in financials, industrials, and healthcare.
-The fund can invest in companies of any size, but invests more in higher-risk small and medium-sized companies than the broader Indian stock market.
+This results in a final portfolio of around 60-80 companies.
+The fund can invest in companies of any size but invests more in higher-risk small and medium-sized companies than the broader Indian stock market.

 question mark Manager Track Record Based on HL Quantitative Research